 1115 Richmond Terrace, 718-273-7777, Randall Manor, Staten Island

 Beso chef and owner Julian Gaxholli is also behind the popular Cajun-Creole Bayou and more recently, Blue, a Mediterranean waterfront lounge and restaurant with manicured grounds and a dressy crowd.
-Look for rich seafood bisque, chicken tagine and Sunday clam bakes ($25 for three courses) along with views of passing tugboats.
+Look for rich seafood bisque, chicken tagine and Sunday prix-fixe clam bakes along with views of passing tugboats.
 Blue is also appealing for its proximity to the Snug Harbor Cultural Center & Botanical Garden.
 This picturesque complex was once a sailors' retirement community and now houses the Staten Island Children's Museum and Noble Maritime Collection, among other attractions.

 Denino's Pizzeria & Tavern